deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 Additionally, a dictionary of metadata can be passed using the ``application`` keyword.

 To load a simulator and signal processors from a file, call the :meth:`~mrsimulator.load` method.
-This method will return an ordered list of a **Simulator** object, a list of **SignalProcessor** objects, and a metadata dictionary
+This method will return an ordered list of a :ref:`simulator_api` object, a list of :ref:`signal_processing_api` objects, and a metadata dictionary

 .. code-block:: python